Neurology Residency Training Program

 - Movement disorders and cognitive disorders

 The Neurology Service at the VA Ann Arbor Healthcare System is an integral part of the Neurology Program.
-Three neurology residents are assigned to the VA every month, and residents spend 6 months on average on the VA rotation during their residencies.
+Two to three neurology residents are assigned to the VA every month, and residents spend 6 months on average on the VA rotation during their residencies.
 Approximately 60 patients are admitted to the inpatient service annually, and 250 patients are seen in consultation.
 In recent years, the emphasis has increased on care provided in the Outpatient Clinic, where approximately 2,300 patients are seen each year.
 The Neurology residents also supervise the inpatient service, see consults and help with EEG interpretation.
 Residents may also use their time at the VA to explore elective opportunities in rehabilitation and psychiatry.
 Active involvement by full-time faculty ensures a quality learning experience.

-Dr. Steve Leber directs the Pediatric Neurology Service.
 Residents spend an average of 1 month per year on the Pediatric Neurology rotation.
 The consultation service evaluates approximately 500 children per year in Mott Children's Hospital at the University of Michigan Health System.
 Four mornings per week are spent in clinic where residents see only new patients.
 Residents also do inpatient and emergency room consults and advise the inpatient pediatric team.
 During this rotation, the resident gains a wide experience in the management of children with seizure disorders, developmental abnormalities, metabolic disorders affecting the nervous system and other neurological problems.

 Electromyography (EMG) / Neuromuscular